SudirKrishnaaRS/Namaste-React-Workspace/E02 - Igniting our App/Notes.md

 - Babel is a transpiler that allows developers to write code using the latest ECMAScript features (ES6 and beyond) and then transpile it into a version compatible with older JavaScript environments.
 - It enables cross-browser compatibility and the adoption of new language features by converting modern JavaScript code into equivalent code that works in older browsers or environments.
 - Babel is extensively used in front-end and back-end development for its role in modern JavaScript ecosystem tooling.

+## Installation of React - Best Way ?

+- CDN ❌:
+  - NOT PREFERED as again making a network call is costly operation and time consuming.
+  - Not feasible if react version has chnaged then the cdn URL needs to replaced.

+- NPM Package ✅:
+  - PREFFERED as it would be readily available in node_modules folder.
+  - If the react version changes it would be easy to maintain in package.json file.